GeoMOER/moer-mpg-data-analysis/docs/units/_unit07/unit07-02_variable_selection.md

 ## 3       x3     0.5939 41.3942
 ## 4       x4     0.6067 41.0438
 ```
-If x1 is already included in the model, adding x2 increases the model performance as documented by the increase in the adjusted r square or the decrease in AIC.
+If x1 is already included in the model, adding x2 increases the model performance as documented by the increase in the adjusted r squared or the decrease in AIC.
 Hence, x2 is added to the baseline model formula for the next run:

 ```r